 Consumers will have a tiny level of control through the app settings tab.
 It’s not much – only the voice and volume settings, scheduling (more below), and locating the robot.

 Underneath, you’ll see the maintenance section showing items you’ll need to replace periodically and a countdown (in hours) of when to change them.

 It’s a time-based system, so you could clean these parts often to extend their service life and tap on the reset button.

 But it’s a good reminder to keep these components clean for the robot to function efficiently over the long haul.

 A scheduling feature is available for those who want to automate vacuuming, and the Airrobo app can schedule multiple daily runs.

 This feature helps make the P20 autonomous, but consumers still need to empty the dustbin after every run.

-Nonetheless, more and more cheap brands are adapting this scheduling feature, which is a huge positive.
+Nonetheless, cheaper brands are adopting this scheduling feature, which is a huge positive.